jgeumlek/MoltenGamepad/documentation/gendev.md

     ##Should we try to forward rumble (force-feedback) events?
     ##This setting has no effect unless MoltenGamepad was run with rumble enabled.
-    ##You can not enable both rumble and flatten.
+    ##You cannot enable both rumble and flatten.
     #rumble="false"